Bunni zu Heltzer

 Durability – mythological

-… oh yeah – and Claws, Dagger Mastery, Fangs, Heightened Senses, Life Stealing, Shapeshifting, Staff Mastery, Strength, Subliminal Suggestion, Telepathy, and a whole library of very nasty Necromancer spellcraft.
+oh yeah – and Dagger Mastery, Life Drain, Life Stealing, Necromantic Magic, Shapeshifting, Staff Mastery, Suggestion, Telepathy,

-Bunni zu Heltzer was born somewhere between 3050 B.C. and 3100 B.C., before the Great Flood, when giants roamed the earth along with other sentient races.
+Bunni zu Heltzer was born in 3081 B.C., before the Great Flood*, when giants roamed the earth along with several other sentient races.
 Spellcraft, holy wars, and epic battles between good and evil (and epic debates over the definitions of good and evil) were the order of the day.
-The illegitimate daughter of a minor Canthan noble and an Elonian merchant, she grew up in the comfort of her mother’s house in Kamadan where money bought whatever was needed.
+Her father was a Canthan noble and an her mother was an Elonian merchant.
+She grew up in the comfort of her mother’s house where money bought whatever was needed.

-When she turned 21, she went out clubbing to celebrate (HEY!!! it’s MY story!
+When she turned 21, she went out clubbing to celebrate (HEY, it’s MY story!
 Just enjoy it!) and met a handsome stranger who didn’t have her best interests at heart.
-In fact he didn’t have much of a heart at all; he was a vampire.
-Being an accomplished Necromancer already, Bunni was fascinated to meet such a high-functioning undead.
+In fact he didn’t have much of a heart at all, being a Vampire.
+As an accomplished Necromancer, Bunni was fascinated to meet such a high-functioning undead.
 He overpowered her and bit her repeatedly, ensuring that she would become a Vampiric thrall (and subject to his control).

 As a Necromancer, she fully understood her fate.
-Her homeland idolized the Paragons, chivalrous upholders of virtue for the sake of the common good.
-Now dependant on the lives of others for sustenance, she could not remain in Istan and expect to be tolerated for long.
-Her father’s homeland was more hospitable but not very comfortable, she was dark skinned and the zu Heltzers were pale-skinned forest-dwellers.
+Her homeland idealized the Paragons, chivalrous upholders of virtue for the sake of the common good.
+Now dependant on the lives of others for sustenance, she could not remain and expect to be tolerated for long.
+Her father’s homeland was more hospitable but not very comfortable, she was a dark skinned desert denizen and the zu Heltzers were pale-skinned forest-dwellers.
 Being Kurzick, the zu Heltzers were at war with the Luxons giving her a ready source of lives to consume.
 Fighting for the Kurzicks, at least she would not be persecuted for what she was.

 Over the next five millennia, she learned much about people, politics, culture, life and the afterlife, and most importantly; money and power.
-She has seen the Great Flood, wars of conquest, crusades, purges, and natural disasters – here and in other planes of existence – has been pursuer and pursued, and has felt betrayal and revenge.
-When she had her “handsome stranger” dealt with, it didn’t restore her life – but she became free of his control and she began to learn how to function among the living again.
+She has seen the great flood, wars of conquest, crusades, purges, and natural disasters – here and in other planes of existence – has been pursuer and pursued, and has felt betrayal and revenge.
+When she had her “handsome stranger” dealt with, she became free and began to learn how to function among the living again.

-She’s the last “classical” vampire (no sparkling in the daylight and no charming teenage boys).
+She’s the last classical Vampire.
 The werewolves, the undead legions, the mythological monsters, they’re all gone.
 She’s happy with that.
-Though it can’t last forever, she’s happy being accepted in public.
-She’s begun searching for the ultimate philosophical meaning of existence, trying to unravel the reason for her own existence.
+She’s happy being publicly accepted.
+She’s begun searching for the ultimate philosophical reason for existence, trying to unravel the meaning of her own.

-The Poisoning was both a blessing and a curse.
+The poisoning was both a blessing and a curse.
 When supers began to emerge as a regular phenomenon, the entertainment industry was not far behind and The HERO Channel joined the hundreds of cable and satellite options as a unique source for superhero news and entertainment.
-When its launch was announced, Bunni saw her chance to go global, applied, and was hired immediately – now the “Queen of the Night” is the 6-foot tall, dark-skinned, fanged, white-eyed, white-haired darling of the super-hero world.
+When its launch was announced, Bunni saw her chance to go global; she went for an audition and was hired on the spot.
+Now the “Queen of the Night” is also the 6-foot tall, dark-skinned, fang-flashing, claw-sporting, white-eyed, white-haired darling of the broadcasting world.
 On the other hand, now the world is just full of freaks again…